 In most states, you could be held liable in court if something you did to the victim caused more harm than good, no matter what your original intentions were; you will be called to testify if necessary by a personal injury lawyer, motorcycle accident attorney or commercial vehicle wreck attorneys.
 The fact that you stopped and called for help is the minimum recommended course of action, everything else you do can either help or create more problems, so choose wisely while you wait for the emergency services.

 Now that the cavalry is here try to assist them in any way possible, but obviously without obstructing them.
 Have your words ready to brief the paramedics about the victims’ status and location and the firemen about any fires or if any of the victims is trapped inside a car.
 It would also be a good idea to have snapped as many pictures or videos as possible by now, either with a camera or your smartphone, to assist law enforcement and auto accident attorneys handling the case.
 We recommend the best car accident attorney from traffic lawyers Melbourne to deal with it as smooth as possible.

-Be prepared to hand over any photo or video evidence to the police, and also be ready to be called as a witness.
+Be prepared to hand over any photo or video evidence to the police, and also be ready to be called by an auto accident attorney as a witness.
 Only leave the accident scene after checking with the police if you have permission to leave – remember you’re part of the whole situation now.

 The only thing left to do in the end is drive safely to your destination, exit your car and find a place with friends where you can open a cold one and impress everyone with your heroic actions, you deserve the recognition.